ameenruhul/Museum-API/readme.md

-# CSE3112: Software Engineering Lab and CSE3162: Software Development Lab II --> The Museum API
+# The Museum API

 # Overview

-This is a API of the Museums of University of Rajshahi.This API can be accessed at localhost:3000/api/museums
+This is a API of the Museums of University of Rajshahi.This API can be accessed at localhost:3000/api/museums Course Names and Course Codes: CSE3112: Software Engineering Lab and CSE3162: Software Development Lab II

 # Software Requirement Specification

-1. The API users can GET,UPDATE,DELETE,POST the list of museums(name,address of Rajshahi University.
+- [x]  The API users can GET,UPDATE,DELETE,POST the list of museums(name,address of Rajshahi University.
-2. The API users can GET,UPDATE,DELETE,POST would find the history(name,estabished date,established by, architect,area,notable collections and about)  of every museum .
+- [x]  The API users can GET,UPDATE,DELETE,POST would find the history(name,estabished date,established by, architect,area,notable collections and about)  of every museum .
-3. The API users can GET,UPDATE,DELETE,POST list of  collections(product name,product no,product type,product origin,donators adress and mobile numbers,product background,donate date) of every museum .
+- [x]  The API users can GET,UPDATE,DELETE,POST list of  collections(product name,product no,product type,product origin,donators adress and mobile numbers,product background,donate date) of every museum .
-4. The API users can GET,UPDATE,DELETE,POST Shedules(start time,end time,lunch break,visting days,upcoming events,workshop and ticket price)  of Events.
+- [x]  The API users can GET,UPDATE,DELETE,POST Shedules(start time,end time,lunch break,visting days,upcoming events,workshop and ticket price)  of Events.
-5..The API users can GET,UPDATE,DELETE,POST the list of officers(name,position,office adress,email,phone(office),phone(res),salary,NID number and date of join).
+- [x]  The API users can GET,UPDATE,DELETE,POST the list of officers(name,position,office adress,email,phone(office),phone(res),salary,NID number and date of join).

 # API Documentation